 Employer Sponsored Entry

 There are a number of Australian visas intended to meet the skilled employment needs of Australian businesses.
-The options range from short stay visas such as the subclass 956 Business Electronic Travel Authority intended for short term business visits of up to three months to the four year 457 employment visa.
+The options range from short stay visas such as the subclass 400 Temporary Work (Short Stay Specialist) visa intended for short term visits of up to either three or six months, to the Temporary Skills Shortage (TSS)(subclass 482) visa.

-Coleman Greig has extensive experience in arranging subclass 457 visas, and is able to advise which Visa is the most appropriate for your needs.
-Recruiting the right person for your business is your responsibility but our responsibility will be to ensure they receive the most appropriate visa in the shortest possible time.
+Coleman Greig has extensive experience in arranging subclass 482 visas, and is able to advise clients on which visa will be the most appropriate for your needs.
+Recruiting the right person for your business is your responsibility, but our responsibility will be to ensure that they receive the most appropriate visa in the shortest possible time.

-- have a demonstrated commitment to providing training to its Australian employees
+- have a demonstrated commitment to providing training to its Australian employees; and

-Visa applicants must demonstrate they have the personal attributes and employment background that is relevant to and consistent with the nomination position and, in some cases meet English Language and Skills testing requirements.
+Visa applicants must demonstrate they have the personal attributes and employment background that is relevant to and consistent with the nominated position and in most cases, meet English Language and Skills testing requirements.

 Employer Nomination Scheme - Permanent Residence

-Employer Nomination Scheme (ENS) is a two step process leading to Permanent Residence and requiring approval of the Employer's nomination and then lodgment of the nominee's visa application.
-The position needs to be fulltime and available for three years with the possibility of renewal.
-The duties of the position must also correspond to the usual tasks of an occupation on the Employer Nomination Skilled Occupation List.
-The minimum salary is $45,220 and the intended position is to be carried out in a particular location.
+The Employer Nomination Scheme (subclass 186) (ENS) is a two-step process leading to permanent residence, and requiring approval of the employer's nomination prior to the lodgement of the nominee's visa application.
+The position must be fulltime and available for three years with the possibility of renewal, and the duties of the position must also correspond to the usual tasks of an occupation on the Employer Nomination Skilled Occupation List.

 For more information, or to make an appointment at one of our offices, please select from the below.